mkrisher/mkrisher/README.md

 platform and Recurly's customer data platform.
 He is a proven leader with the experience to improve an organization’s process and culture.
-Whether the engineering organization was large or small, Michael has made a positive impact in every one he has had the good fortune to be a part of.
+Whether the engineering organization was large or small, Michael has made a positive impact in every team he has had the good fortune to be a part of.

 ### Couple of things I may wire up to this page:
-- What I'm reading - Nemesis Games (Expanse book #5)
+- What I'm reading - Tiamat's Wrath (Expanse book #8)
-- What I'm listening to - The Cure (always), Preoccupations, Kim Gordon's solo album
+- What I'm listening to - The Cure & The Smiths (always), DJ Brian L's Fuzzed Out Bliss on Mixcloud
-- What I'm writing - A few book reviews and thoughts on team dynamics
+- What I'm writing - Posts about teams from a mamanger's perspective
-- What I'm drinking - Deeper Roots coffee
+- What I'm drinking - Sightglass coffee

 ### Super breviated list of projects I've worked on
 - Nike - Realtime data and analytics platform (Kafka)